mwpastore/sinja/README.md

 The resource locator and other action helpers, documented below, enable other endpoints.

-Of course, "modular"-style Sinatra aplications require you to register the
+Of course, "modular"-style Sinatra aplications (subclassing Sinatra::Base) require you to register the extension:
-extension:

 ```ruby
 require 'sinatra/base'